 In the morning, empty the water from the jars and refill with hot water to leave 1 inch of head space.
 You may need to adjust some beans.
 If you want, you can save and heat the water that was in the jars to use.
 This leaves more nutrients, however, it also leaves more bean gas.
 I use new water.
 Another option is to add 1/2 tsp of salt to each jar, but I skip this step.
 After the jars are filled, put a lid and ring on each jar according to the manufactures instructions.

-Place the jars in the canner and process at 10 lbs pressure for 75 minutes.
+Place the jars in the pressure canner, bring them to a high heat to adjust head space, and process at 10 lbs pressure for 75 minutes.
 (Remember, this time is only for pint jars.)
 Be sure to follow all of the directions that come with your canner.
 (Also, do not can beans with a water bath - see comments.)

 After they have cooked and the pressure is gone, remove the jars from the canner to cool.
 When they are cool, wipe down the jars, label them, and put them in your cupboard.
 You are done!!